ALaks96/StructureMe/README.md

 elements in JSON format to allow query with a server with a nice front-end visual representation / webapp.
 Three main functions are offered by this program for a given file:

-- Extract all content (except if it's an image)
+- Extract all content
 - Extract all metadata (at least what is available)
 - Summarize content (which varies depending on file type)

 For summarization the following three methods are considered:

-**TEXT:** Topic extraction for text files using Spacy/Nltk
+**TEXT:** Topic extraction for text files using Spacy/Nltk OR cloudmersive API (to translate French to English) + Google T5 model

 **IMAGE:** Object Detection for images using YOLO